cybersleuth2/AdversarialAI_Lab/README.md

 This repository contains the resources for setting up and running an out-of-the-box Adversarial AI Lab for **CPU ONLY**.
 The lab facilitates experimentation with adversarial attacks using popular libraries and frameworks in machine learning.

-## disclaimer

-This lab is for educational purposes only.
-Also, please use at your own risk!
-We are not responsible for supply chain risks associated with open-source requirements for this lab.
-Always follow best security practices.

 ## Adversarial AI Dashboard v Notebook
 This lab has an integrated testing notebook as well as a testing dashboard